 Our 30-year financial plan is designed to ensure the management and maintenance of our stock is to the highest standards, the funding of loan obligations and enough reserves for contingencies.
 It is based on a conservative assumption on rental growth.
-For example, minimal rent increases been assumed for the next five years.
-Notwithstanding having 75% of loans at fixed rates, the weighted average cost of capital used in the long-term financial plan is higher than current costs and is likely to remain so even if there is a gradual rise in variable rates.
+For example, rent increases as low as possible been assumed for the next five years.
+Notwithstanding having 72% of loans at fixed rates, the weighted average cost of capital used in the long-term financial plan is higher than current costs and is likely to remain so even if there is a gradual rise in variable rates.

 We are in the fortunate position of having built up significant cash reserves through prudent financial management by the current and previous Boards.
 Not least, decisions not to immediately fix interest rates on new borrowings have borne fruit with substantial increases in our cash reserves through savings on interest paid.
 We maintain cash reserves to provide adequate working capital in turbulent or difficult times, for example, the current coronavirus pandemic, the roll-out of Universal Credit together with possible unforeseen additional expenditures such as the enhancement of the Energy Efficiency Standard for Social Housing ("EESSH 2").
 They allowed us to meet housing need through new provision as improvements in the grant regime began to offer a more attractive financial package for us to re-engage in a development programme of substance.
 Current and past Boards have taken a very prudent stance in terms of both organisational and specific development risks.
 They have been selective about any potential development projects.
-We are therefore financially viable and will remain that way if we continue to manage the business in a prudent manner as we work our way back to full operations after the current emergency is over.
+We are therefore financially viable and will remain that way if we continue to manage the business in a prudent manner.

 In terms of cash reserves, it is possible to demonstrate how much cash should be set aside to cover the many and various risks associated with a business such as ours.
-Recently risks have become apparent which have not previously been on the horizon the greatest of which is the current national emergency.
-We also need to consider the impact of welfare reforms and now the potential impact on our cash flows caused by tenants being furloughed or losing their jobs altogether.
+Risks became apparent which have not previously been on the horizon the greatest of which was the Covid national emergency.
+We also need to consider the continued impact of welfare reforms and now the potential impact on our cash flows caused by tenants being pressured financially due to the cost-of-living crisis.
 Our risk analysis has calculated the potential cost and probability of a comprehensive set of risk factors.
 Based on this, it is estimated that some £2.8 million of free reserves should be maintained to fully cope if all the financial risks were to emerge at the same time.
-Obviously, these risk factors did not envisage the current public health situation specifically but if we assume that the probability of the other risks occurring is relatively low then the conclusion is that we should remain financially robust within the current timeframe.
+Obviously, these risk factors did not envisage a public health crisis specifically but if we assume that the probability of the other risks occurring is relatively low then the conclusion is that we should remain financially robust within the current timeframe.